 Trend 1: Digital Nomads

 As far as Airbnb projections go, this is not a particularly new one as we’ve been seeing digital nomads since the start of the pandemic in 2020.
 However, what is different now is the number of people who can be classified as ‘digital nomads’.
+In 2022, business travel is also coming back strong.
 Around the middle of last year, companies started issuing return to office orders for the vast majority of their staff.
 The industry as a whole held their breath waiting for the impact to hit, but soon after the news of this return broke so did the news of the Omicron variant.
 With this heightened risk, countries began once again to place restrictions on their borders and workers headed home once again.
 This leads us to our second trend…

 Trend 2: International Travel is Back!